davidindub/coffeecrew/README.md

 I performed extensive manual testing continuously as the project was being developed, and filed [bug reports on GitHub](https://github.com/davidindub/designland/issues?q=is%3Aissue+is%3Aclosed+label%3Abug) as issues were discovered to keep track of bugs.
 I kept track of how to recreate bugs, expected behaviour, screenshots of the issue and how it was resolved to help myself in future.

+I also asked friends to test registering accounts / making purchases / editing their profiles and report back to try and catch any potential issues.

 ### Browser Compatibility

 I tested the website on four different operating systems on four different types of hardware and didn't find any rendering bugs or unexpected behaviour between the browsers tested.